Bostonhacks/giudice/README.md

   1. How well the project performs in its given track
   2. How well the project performs overall (this is used to calculate overall winners)

-In the case of a project with no given track, it will be judged solely overall.
+In the case of a project with no given track, it will be judged solely on overall performance.